\"Writing.Com

 Rated: ASR · Fiction · Contest Entry · #2325206

-What if a prophesied supreme being's time had come with a do-or-die message for mankind?
+What if a prophesied supreme being with a do-or-die message for mankind came true?

 A graphic illustration

-Richard Crippen, a distinguished-looking gentleman of forty-three boarded a commuter train in Cicero, a quiet suburb west of Chicago noted as the birthplace of Ernest Hemingway.
-Ironically, the town was also named after one of the greatest statesmen of the Roman Empire who died about four decades prior to the emergence of another heralded birthplace, the small village of Nazareth in the Roman province of Judea.
+This balmy June day is destined to be forever remembered as the anniversary of a New Age as Richard Crippen, a distinguished-looking gentleman of forty-three, boarded a commuter train in Cicero.
+The quiet suburb directly west of Chicago is noted as the birthplace of Ernest Hemingway, and ironically, named after one of the greatest statesmen of the Roman Empire who died about four decades prior to another heralded birthplace, the small village of Bethlehem in the Roman province of Judea.

 Richard was the only child of an American diplomat and daughter of a wealthy family of New Delhi, India.
 The bulk of his childhood was spent at various prestigious boarding schools, including secondary studies in ancient Sanskrit at a Himalayan temple in Nepal.
 After losing his parents to an earthquake in Kashmir, Richard emigrated to America about six years ago where he accepted a librarian job at the University of Chicago.

-Most co-workers and students regarded ‘Crippen’ as a likable, yet unassuming type though a few simply viewed him as a humdrum nobody; an introverted loner content to plod through life as a mousey librarian— a perception that would prove to be a colossal mistake.
+Most co-workers and students regarded ‘Crippen’ as a likable yet unassuming type while others simply viewed him as a humdrum nobody; an introverted loner content to plod through life as a mousey librarian— a perception that would prove to be a colossal mistake.
 For his day was about to evolve into something far more provocative.

-Richard had always known his tenure at the University would be limited, and given the cosmic purpose ahead of him, he also knew he had no choice.
-Yet, even for this supersensory mortal, who would have thought something as mundane as a bagel would be the catalyst to prematurely unveil a most extraordinarily rare human being whose prophesied ‘time had come.’
+Richard had always known his tenure at the University would be limited, and given the preordained mission ahead of him, he also knew he had no choice.
+Yet, even for this mortal, who would have thought something as mundane as a bagel would be the catalyst to prematurely unveil a venerated prophesy, a most extraordinarily rare human being whose time had come.
 But it did!

 By 9 a.m.
 Chicago’s Loop was a hive of activity as Crippen moved in step with thinning crowds scurrying through Union Station.
 Its footprint covered a full city block with split-level escalators at either end that ferried commuters from Metra’s lower rail terminals to exits onto Riverside Plaza above.